univec-ai/postvec/web/docs/index.md

 [bridged](/docs/guides/bridge) into the space that already exists.

 Inference runs in-process ([embedded](/docs/concepts/modes)) or on separately operated ninference nodes.
-PostgreSQL does not need a third-party embedding API or a provider key.
+Models are local or on-prem.

 [Vector lock-in](/docs/concepts/lock-in) is the dependency between stored vectors and the model that produced them.
-[Embedding debt](/docs/concepts/lock-in) is the cost of changing that dependency later. postvec is how those two are operated on.
+[Embedding debt](/docs/concepts/lock-in) is the cost of changing that dependency later. postvec operates on both.

+Use search in the header to jump to a function, GUC or topic.

 ```sql
 SELECT postvec.enable('public.docs', 'body',